-Nebraska may pride itself for having the 2nd lowest unemployment rate in the country,1 for single mothers who rely on minimum-wage jobs, they still fare worst even in the best of times.
+Nebraska may have the 2nd lowest unemployment rate in the country,1 yet for single mothers who rely on minimum-wage jobs, they still fare worst.

-The state of Nebraska participates in several federal-initiated programs designed to help lower income, single-parent families cope with life’s uncertainties.
+The “Cornhusker State” participates in several federal-initiated programs designed to help lower income, single parent families cope with life’s uncertainties.

 Nebraska Aid to Dependent Children (ADC) provides small cash assistance to low-income families with children up to 18 years of age.
 It is used to pay for family living expenses like rent, utilities, food, clothing, and other necessities.